 Tutorial 9 - GUI Widgets

-A Graphical User Interface (GUI) is a visual paradigm which allows users to communicate with programs in an intuitive way.
+A Graphical User Interface (GUI) is a visual paradigm which allows users to communicate with programs in an intuitive and graphical way.
 Features include widgets (aka controls) and event driven activities.
-Users expect a graphical interface!

 Containers: Windows and Content Panes